Sheffield Medical School: Teaching

 The standard undergraduate Medicine course is a five-year programme leading to an MBChB (Medicinae Baccalaureus Chirurgiae Baccalaureus) degree.
 The course is divided into four phases.
 The structure of Phase 1 (first year) follows the General Medical Council's guidelines and focuses on the structure and function of the human body.
 Phase 2a (second year) starts with a six-week research project followed by training in procedural clinical skills in simulation.
-In Phase 2b (first half of third year), students undertake a three-week introduction to basic clinical skills and a 12-week longitudinal integrated clinical placement in one of the Sheffield's teaching hospitals.
+In Phase 2b (first half of third year), students undertake a three-week introduction to basic clinical skills and a 10-week longitudinal integrated clinical placement in one of the Sheffield's teaching hospitals.
 Phase 3 (second half of third year and fourth year) is clinically based.
 Phase 4 (final year) consists of a series of lectures and two longitudinal integrated placements in a different hospital and clinical area from Phase 2b.
 The school also runs a four-year graduate entry Medicine MBChB programme for graduates with a life sciences degree.
 Students on this course bypass Phase 1 of the five-year programme.
-Sheffield Medical School is one of the few UK medical schools to teach anatomy via full body dissection of cadavers with a facilitator.